The 3D Lyman-$\alpha$ Forest Power Spectrum from eBOSS DR16: Consistency Tests on Simulations

 \subsection{Gaussian random field simulations}

-The first series of tests of the power spectrum estimator presented in Sec.~\ref{sec:methods} is on anisotropic Gaussian random fields (GRFs), generated with a known linear power spectrum $P_{\rm lin}(k)$.
-The aim is to investigate biases as well as the range of validity and robustness of the estimator to non-trivial survey geometries.
-The GRFs are realized in a periodic box of size $L = 1380 \hinvMpc$ with $N=512$ cells at redshift $z=2.4$ with a $\Lambda$CDM linear power spectrum as theory input \citep{Aghanim:2018eyx}.
+The first series of tests of the power spectrum estimator presented in Sec.~\ref{sec:methods} is on anisotropic Gaussian random fields (GRFs), generated with a known linear matter power spectrum $P_{\rm lin}(k)$.
+The aim is to investigate biases as well as the range of validity and robustness of the estimator to non-trivial survey geometries with a known input matter power spectrum.\footnote{In the following section, we will discuss a series of tests on more realistic mocks.} The GRFs are realized in a periodic box of size $L = 1380 \hinvMpc$ with $N=512$ cells at redshift $z=2.4$ with a $\Lambda$CDM linear power spectrum as theory input \citep{Aghanim:2018eyx}.
 The fundamental mode is $k_F = 2\pi / L = 0.0045\, \hMpcinv$ with the Nyquist frequency being $k_{\rm Ny} = 1.17\, \hMpcinv$.

 We sample $N_{\rm s}=900$ sight lines from the box, corresponding to a (very sparse) quasar density of $\sim$\,$2-3~\mathrm{qso}/\mathrm{deg}^2$, and $460,800$ \Lya pixels.\footnote{We performed the same test using a DESI-like quasar density of $\sim$\,$30~\mathrm{qso}/\mathrm{deg}^2$ and recover the input power spectrum to percent-level precision over the same $k$-range.} For the \Lya forest fluctuations, $\delta$, we use the pixel value, \ie, the modes from the GRF, and model the selection function using weights of unity.
 For the power spectrum measurement, we do not include pixels in the same skewer, as in the main \Lya analysis.
 Additionally, we apply a non-trivial selection function, \ie, with edges and sparse sampling transverse to the line-of-sight to measure the effect of the window function on the measured power spectrum.
 To this end, we remove the periodicity of the box and add a 10\% root-mean-squared error, relative to the mean, Gaussian, white (uncorrelated), noise to each of the pixels in the box, corresponding to somewhat realistic \Lya noise levels for continuum fitting and pipeline noise.